Supported until April 2019

 Tutorial on how-to disable Windows UEFI “Secure Boot” if you have a newer Windows PC:

 When you have Linux Mint downloaded, and installed onto a USB Flash Thumb Drive, you will need to boot your computer from the USB Flash Drive.
 When you turn on your computer there should be an option at the bottom of your screen to allow you to change the boot order temporarily or you may need to select BIOS settings, and then reconfigure your BIOS settings to boot from your USB port first, instead of your HDD.
 You can change it back to the default when you are done installing Linux Mint.
 You will need to have your newly created Linux Mint installation USB inserted in your USB port when the computer is booting up.
-If this is your first time using Linux Mint on your computer, please make sure that you thoroughly test everything with your Live Linux Mint USB drive to make sure all of you hardware is supported on your computer before installing it to your hard drive.
+If this is your first time using Linux Mint on your computer, please make sure that you thoroughly test everything with your Live Linux Mint USB drive and to make sure all of your hardware is supported on your computer before installing it to your hard drive.

 Installation of Mint OS: